demetris/omni-control/README.md

 Can break themes and plugins!
 If it does, contact their authors and ask kindly if they could find the time to update their code. – [On the future of jQuery Migrate in WordPress core](https://make.wordpress.org/core/2020/06/29/updating-jquery-version-shipped-with-wordpress/)

-### Remove type from CSS and JavaScript resources – DEPRECATED
+### Remove type from CSS and JavaScript resources – CONDITIONAL

-Not needed for themes that declare support for HTML5 *script* and *style* ([added in WordPress 5.3](https://make.wordpress.org/core/2019/10/15/miscellaneous-developer-focused-changes-in-5-3/)).
+Only takes effect if the current theme does not register support for HTML5 *script* and *style* tags.
+(If the theme registers support for HTML5 *script* and *style*, there is nothing to remove.)

 ###  Remove query string from static resources – TENTATIVE